heistp/irtt/README.md

 Definitely (in order of priority)...

+- Only return received window for new packets (or duplicates of packets with the latest seqno), and use bit 0 as a flag to indicate if received window is valid or not
 - Fix duplicates and corruption on server with `-goroutines` > 1
-- Figure out how to reliably set `lost` to `lost_up`, even in the face of out of order packets (right now, only either `lost` or `lost_down` are returned)
+  - Prototype the consequences of doing a channel op for each server reply
+  - Decide between one goroutine per server conn and mutex locking
 - Add a better error message for oversized results buffers than panic: runtime
   error: makeslice: cap out of range
-- Write a SmokePing probe
-- Add seqno to the Max column in the text output
 - Make some doc improvements:
   - Add faq about why I use wildcard addresses
+  - Add faq about using little endian byte order
   - Add doc about running irtt at Linux startup
+- Write a SmokePing probe
+- Add seqno to the Max column in the text output
 - Track down server proc time maximums
-  - Make sure no garbage created during data collection
+  - Use Go scheduler tracing, strace and sar
   - Do more thorough tests of `chrt -r 99`
-  - Use Go scheduler tracing, strace and sar
   - File issue with Go team over scheduler performance
+  - Make sure no garbage created during data collection
 - Improve client connection closure by:
   - repeating close packets up to four times until acknowledgement, like open
   - including received packet stats in the acknowledgement from the server